Revou-FSSE-Jun26/module-2-jonathanch12/README.md

 # RevoShop — A Simple e-Commerce Backend [IN DEVELOPMENT]

 RevoShop is a backend API for an online retail store, built with Flask and PostgreSQL.
-It provides RESTful endpoints for managing users, products, categories, and orders, including a many-to-many relationship between orders and products through an association table.
+It provides RESTful endpoints for managing users, products, categories, and orders, with JWT-based authentication and role-based access control (admin/customer).

 ---

 ## Project Goals

-- Build a Flask application connected to a PostgreSQL database via SQLAlchemy.
+- Build a Flask application using the application factory pattern, connected to PostgreSQL via SQLAlchemy.
 - Define models that mirror the database schema (users, products, categories, orders, order_items).
-- Implement user registration and retrieval routes.
+- Implement JWT authentication with role-based access control (admin, customer).
-- Implement product listing and retrieval routes.
+- Implement CRUD routes for users, products, categories, and orders.
+- Support soft deletion for products, categories, and orders.
 - Manage schema changes using Flask-Migrate (Alembic).
-- Demonstrate a many-to-many relationship between orders and products.
+- Demonstrate a many-to-many relationship between orders and products through an association table.
+- Include unit tests using pytest and load testing using Locust.

 ---